ten7/hosting-drupal-on-kubernetes/lab03_statefulsets.md

 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/mysql.yml
 ```
-4. Just like every definition we've worked with thusfar, `kubectl` will validate your file before applying it.
-If there are errors, go back and correct them, and re-apply the file.
+4. Just like every definition we've worked with thus far, `kubectl` will validate your file before applying it.
+If there are errors, go back and correct them, and reapply the file.

 ## Working with Statefulsets